Why Code Compliance Alliance™ Exists

 Today’s ventilation codes didn’t create the problem.

-They exposed a system that was never designed for builders.
+They exposed a system that was never designed around builders.

 Builders are carrying the burden of meeting stricter codes, controlling costs, and delivering healthier homes.